Investigating excessive rationalisation in OCD

 This project is made up of two main stages:

-Funded by the Wellcome Trust Institutional Translational Partnership Award (iTPA) 5K Springboard Fund and the Wellcome Trust iTPA Translational Innovation Competition
+Funded by: Wellcome Trust Institutional Translational Partnership Award (iTPA) 5K Springboard Fund and the Wellcome Trust iTPA Translational Innovation Competition